onurceri/python-rest-api/README.md

 # python-rest-api

-Since token control does not exist in unit tests, the following changes should be made when trying login / register endpoints.
+Since token control does not exist in unit tests, the following changes should be made when running tests and trying authentication on postman calls.

 The app/settings.py file should be modified as follows.